 One of the greatest gifts we have from the Lord is the ability to LEARN!
 I have always been fascinated by this process and have enjoyed the challenge of teaching others something they have not yet discovered for themselves.
 My passion is to help others in any way the Lord places before me.
 Often, this has been through music (I have a Master’s in Percussion Performance) or administration, which comes out in countless ways.
 Every year I am excited to see what the Lord, the greatest Teacher of all, has in store.

 I love teaching with all my heart, and I am especially fond of middle and high school students.
 Over more than a decade, I taught a number of classes, including high school history, for Living Science before taking a break to teach my own children.
-I can’t wait to get back to teaching in the classroom!
 I graduated from Toccoa Falls College, majoring in education, music and Bible and went on to complete a master’s in math and science education at Valdosta State University.
 I eagerly pursue the “ah ha” moments when students learn and grasp what history has to do with them personally.
 God is writing their stories, and we can see His hand in every aspect of the past, present and future.
-Once a teacher, always a teacher!

 Dr. Cyd Lusk